-Phelps' (1972) model of discrimination clearly illustrates how misperceptions about the distribution of productivity types in a population may lead an observer to discriminate against members of a certain identity -- think of equation (\ref{eq:1}).
-Further, Bohren, Imas and Rosenberg's (2019) model clarifies dynamic implications of inaccurate beliefs.
+The work described in the previous two sections departs from classic theories of discrimination in that it considers a more general process through which decision-makers learn about agents of different identities: mostly Bayesian updating, but perhaps with mis-specified prior beliefs about the ability distribution in different populations (and about the learning process of other decision-makers).
+An alternative departure from the Bayesian learning setting posits that the belief updating process is affected by the learner's ``stereotyped'' understanding of members of different groups.

-Bordalo, Coffman, Gennaioli and Shleifer (2016) propose a model of stereotypes based on a representativeness heuristic,\footnote{Due to Kahneman and Tversky (1972), Tversky and Kahneman (1983).} which describes an individual belief-formation process that may lead to inaccurate beliefs.
+\cite{bordalocoffmangennaiolishleifer2016} propose a model of stereotypes based on the representativeness heuristic due to \cite{kahnemantversky1972} and \cite{tverskykahneman1983}.
+This heuristic describes an individual belief-formation process that may lead to inaccurate beliefs.
 This representativeness heuristic anchors itself on salient identity traits, such as gender or racial identity, and may thus be useful for understanding belief differences attributed to these different groups.

 Take two groups $g\in\{A,B\}$, and evaluate the distribution of certain traits $t\in T$ in each group: let $\pi_g(t)$ be the probability that trait $t$ is present in group $g$.
 It is useful to think of the traits in set $T$ as mutually exclusive, such that each member of group $g$ has exactly one of the traits -- for example, $t$ could be a number of schooling years, and $T$ the set of possible schooling years.
-Bordalo, Coffman, Gennaioli and Shleifer (2016) define the representativeness of trait $t$ in group $g$ to be
+The representativeness of trait $t$ in group $g$ is

 where $-g$ is the group that is not $g$.
 They posit that, while people understand the distributions $\pi_A$ and $\pi_B$, these are not the distributions that are salient to them when making assessments about groups $A$ and $B$.
-Rather, they use other, ``stereotyped,'' distributions $\pi^{st}_A$ and $\pi^{st}_B$, which overweight in the traits that are \emph{representative} or groups $A$ and $B$, respectively -- as measured by their representativeness given by equation (\ref{eq:3}).
+Rather, they use ``stereotyped'' distributions $\pi^{st}_A$ and $\pi^{st}_B$, which overweight the traits that are representative of groups $A$ and $B$, respectively -- as measured by their representativeness given by equation (\ref{eq:3}).